Oct. 11, 2024

 What are the typical fears that women and men also experience when they're thinking about making a pivot?

+Yeah.
 And the fears, obviously, are going to be different for everyone.
+Right.

 So it's a matter of isolating the fears that you have, writing them down, getting them down on paper, and then figuring out a way to overcome those fears that you don't let them actually hold you back.